Susan Faitos, M.A., L.M.F.T.

 Elizabeth Olear, Secretary: Elizabeth is currently serving a three-year term on the Board of The XLH Network, Inc. She originally joined the Network shortly after accepting a position in Pediatric Endocrinology at the Yale Center for XLH where she is currently the Senior Clinical Research Associate.
 She founded XLH Day in 2011 to give patients and their families the opportunity to meet each other and to improve education and awareness for the disorder.
 She is originally from Connecticut, attended college and graduate school in and around Boston, and currently resides in Connecticut.
 Her hobbies include yoga, travel, cooking and reading.

-Geoff Edelson, Treasurer: Geoff is currently serving a three-year term on the Board of the XLH Network, Inc. after joining the XLH Network in 2003.
-He is originally from New Jersey where he was diagnosed with a spontaneous case of XLH as a child in 1962.
-Geoff currently resides in Massachusetts with his wife and two children.
-Geoff is currently the Underwater Acoustics Technology Development Manager for BAE Systems Technology Solutions in New Hampshire.
+Geoff Edelson, Treasurer: Geoff is serving a three-year term on the Board of the XLH Network, Inc. after joining the Network in 2003.
+He was diagnosed with a spontaneous case of XLH as a child in the early 1960s.
+Geoff resides in Massachusetts with his wife, Lisa.
+Neither of their adult children have XLH.
+Geoff is a Chief Scientist at BAE Systems, FAST Labs with a focus on undersea systems and technology.

 Christopher Younger: Chris is currently serving a three-year term on the Board of The XLH Network, Inc., and he is chair of the Technology Committee.
 He joined the Network in 2000.
 Being the only one out of nine children to have XLH, Chris is undoubtedly a spontaneous case and has a passion for XLH advocacy, education and support.
 He is married and has one non-affected son.
 Chris is a Component Design Engineer at Intel Corporation, and has worked in the semiconductor industry for 30 years.
 He also has a love for music, plays guitar and mandolin, and in his spare time he and his wife front a band, performing regularly at local clubs and festivals.